jhagansharma/inbox-shield/README.md

 # Zerospam Crew

-Zerospam Crew is an open-source phishing detection system designed to identify and mitigate phishing attacks effectively.
+this is an open-source phishing detection system designed to identify and mitigate phishing attacks effectively.
 This project leverages advanced algorithms and techniques to analyze and detect phishing attempts in real-time, providing users with a robust defense against online threats.

 ## Features
 - **Real-Time Detection**: Quickly identifies phishing attempts to protect users.